-One of our’ mothers has been raped by her father.
+One of our’ mothers was raped by her father.
 She became sexually confused, had four children with three men, and fled to Kenya where we met her.
 With friendship and psychological support from Kenyan professionals, we guided her back to her country where she now runs a small dairy shop and sees her children every week.

 We also support two sisters.
 The husband of one sister is a criminal and is in jail.
-He left his wife and daughter un cared for.
+He left his wife and daughter uncared for.
 The other sister was also abandoned when her daughter appeared to have a brain disorder with epileptic seizures.
 Together the sisters opened a clothing store with our help.
 They now earn enough for their lives.
 We still help with school fees.

 Why single mothers?